Real Madrid youth academy players

 Iker Casillas and Raúl González are legendary Real Madrid players that were produced by the club’s academy, La Fábrica.
 Dani Carvajal was a stalwart in their great teams of the mid-2010s.
 Juan Mata, Álvaro Morata and Achraf Hakimi are also former Real Madrid academy players.

 Real Madrid, as always, have a strong core of emerging young talent.
+Bruno Iglesias and Rafael Obrador are two of their best emerging talents.
 Miguel Gutiérrez has played first-team minutes and Antonio Blanco will be a good La Liga player.